AI use in award entries – research by The Independent Awards Standards Council

 “A lot of awards entries are written in quite a generic, boring style which would be hard to tell apart from AI.
 But AI is evolving so rapidly, it would soon be almost impossible to tell anyway.
 And that’s fine.”

 “I am a long-serving judge of numerous awards in the UK IT and Telecoms channel sector.
-In my experience and judgement, it is not the core submission that elevates entries into winners but a combination if verifiable business impact and customer testimonials which are harder to generate with AI, so I don’t see a major threat here.”
+In my experience and judgement, it is not the core submission that elevates entries into winners, but a combination of verifiable business impact and customer testimonials which are harder to generate with AI, so I don’t see a major threat here.”

 “I think using AI generation for awards is fine as long as a human provides the original input and alters it to ensure it is accurate etc. It is no different from using a PR company really – just cheaper for the applicant.”

-“We do not feel that AI in regards to award nominations is a negative for the entry experience.
-As long as the data submitted in the entry is accurate – why is finding a less time consuming way to present the entry a bad thing?“
+“We do not feel that [using] AI in regards to award nominations is a negative for the entry experience.
+As long as the data submitted in the entry is accurate, why is finding a less time consuming way to present the entry a bad thing?“

 “Whether the actual words on an application form are produced by AI or not is irrelevant: what matters is the quality of the application, which is for (human!) judges to decide.”